a-type/giphy-test/README.md

 #### Improvements to state and request efficiency

 The nice thing about moving the Giphy data into my state store is that I now have a cached data item for each GIF I can lookup by ID at my command.
 That means I can eliminate the unnecessary fetch of a GIF when I open it in lightbox mode.
 Instead, I just select the GIF out of my store when the user chooses one by storing its ID.
 I removed the extra request and replaced it with a selector, which worked great.

+#### Pivoting to async Redux

+Now that I'm no longer relying on Giphy's opinionated fetch system with Grid to fetch GIFs, I needed to start thinking about how to integrate asynchronous fetching into Redux.

+Historically I've used `redux-saga`, and I'm still a fan of the generator pattern for asynchronous control flow.
+Describing effects rather than executing them is incredibly powerful once you get over the learning curve.
+However, I knew this code was going to need to be read and understood by others (hello!), and I believe in taking such things into consideration when making choices on libraries and patterns.
+There are a multitude of ways to solve problems in code; it's not really about whether I _can_ solve it, but _how_ and _why_.
+After using `redux-saga` on a team of diverse industry backgrounds and varying experience, I know firsthand how much of a burden the learning curve can be, even with the benefits of the more functional model.

+So instead, I went back to the basics with `redux-thunk`.
+It's a solid pattern, requires little boilerplate, and the code is pretty easy to understand if you're familiar with the `async/await` pattern.
+I'm a fan, and it was nice to use it again - I hadn't done so probably since I started learning Redux 5 or so years ago.

 #### Fixing duplication